SorenKyhl/TICG-chromatin/README.md

 It does not implement methods involving processing data, determining maxent optimizer goals from experimental data, or deriving polymer sequences.
 These are provided as inputs to the maxent instance, and as such the maxent module is regarded as "low level" in the context of maximum entropy optimization features.
-Higher level features are exposed through the pipeline module
+These features are implemented in the higher-level pipeline module

 #### usage:
 maxent optimization parameters (number of iterations, initial state, etc) are specified in params.